LSchlierf/Bingo-Java/README.md

 ### Printing

 In the class [Printing.java](src/BingoParts/Printing.java) there are three methods for creating PDFs from either a specified Bingo Card or newly created ones.
 The generated PFDs will be placed in the compiled counterpart to [PrintOutput](src/BingoParts/PrintOutput), in the folder "bin/BingoParts/PrintOutput".
 I might change this locatioin in the future, since this folder is cleaned upon exit by most IDEs.
-The PDF generation utilizes the [PDFBox library by apache commons](https://pdfbox.apache.org/).
+The PDF generation utilizes the [PDFBox library by Apache](https://pdfbox.apache.org/).

 ## Roadmap